Cryptocurrency trading tips

 2. Create a trading plan

 A trading plan is a comprehensive blueprint for your trades.
 It might set out details of your attitude to risk, objectives, trading strategies, risk-management rules, and more.
-It can also detail the markets you intend to trade – for example bitcoin, ether, litecoin and ripple.
+It can also detail the markets you intend to trade – for example bitcoin, ether, litecoin.
 Learn how to create a trading plan.

 3. Practise trading